BlackTIDESData/RShinyTutorial_AHobby_27Mar24/README.md

 ## How to Use This Repository

-Each section of the tutorial is organized into separate folders, with code examples and exercises provided for hands-on learning.
-Start with the Introduction to R Shiny folder and work your way through the subsequent sections to build your skills and understanding of Shiny development.
+Each section of the tutorial is organized into separate folders inside of the Introduction to R Shiny folder, with code examples and exercises provided for hands-on learning.
+Start with the Introduction to R Shiny folder and work your way through each section to build your skills and understanding of R Shiny.

 ## Contributing